 Online Faculty Leaders

 Our online faculty are fiercely committed to our mission of student success.
 Requiring strong academic credentials, relevant industry experience and a passion for teaching, SNHU holds faculty members to high standards.
-In fact, in a recent 12-month period, 27,000 potential instructors applied to join our organization – and we hired only 3% of them.
-We’re proud to have developed a rewarding culture that continuously acknowledges the vital role faculty members play in helping every student succeed.
+In a recent 12-month period, we hired just 3% of 27,000 faculty applicants.
+We’re proud of our rewarding culture that continuously acknowledges the vital role faculty members play in helping every student succeed.

 Kimberly L. Blanchette Ed.D.